EternityForest/THUNDERWARS/README.md

 4. Review your BRANCH table and any relevant DAGGER charts

 ### Debrief
+1. How have your actions today affected your long term goals or plans?
-1. Record new events in the INCIDENT LOG and GENERAL LOG.
+2. Record new events in the INCIDENT LOG and GENERAL LOG.
 Try to log at least one notable event.

 ### Preparation
 1. Set all needed alarms, alerts, and reminders